lithammer/nSpellTracker/README.md

 })
 ```

 NOTE: Please note that the buff/debuff duration will be grabbed from the first spellID that matches, if a spellID table is used.
 So it may not match exactly with the duration for the rootSpellID.

-## Buff/Debuff Settings
+## Buff/Debuff

 ```lua
 addon:Buff(rootSpellID, {